Sustainable Gaps

 Repeat visit

-A second trip may look like technician performance while the real cause was missing intake detail or parts readiness.
+A second trip may look like technician performance while the real cause was missing first-call detail or parts readiness.

 Example